 The Council only carries stock as consumable stores and the balance carried is not material, therefore detailed disclosure notes of movements are not shown.
-At 31 March 2019 the balance of stocks held was £31,000, an increase of £6,000 from the previous financial year.
-This is primarily due to fuel and pest control stock.
+At 31 March 2020 the balance of stocks held was £31,000, no change from the previous financial year.